-- 1. A request for review of a disciplinary decision must follow these procedures. - a.
-Appeals to the Disciplinary Board - i.
-An offender may appeal a case heard by the disciplinary officer (low court) only to the disciplinary board (high court). - ii.
-As soon as the ruling is issued, the offender who wants to appeal must clearly say so to the disciplinary officer who will then automatically suspend the sanction and schedule the case for the disciplinary board. - iii.
-The appeal hearing before the disciplinary board is a full hearing the same as any other hearing conducted by the board.
-The disciplinary board cannot increase the sanction imposed by the disciplinary officer. - iv.
-The appeal to the disciplinary board will be the final appeal in a case heard by the disciplinary officer.
+A request for review of a disciplinary decision must follow these procedures.

+1. Appeals to the Disciplinary Board

+- A. An offender may appeal a case heard by the Disciplinary Officer (Low Court) only to the Disciplinary Board (High Court). - B. As soon as the ruling is issued, the offender who wants to appeal must clearly say so to the Disciplinary Officer who will then automatically suspend the sanction and schedule the case for the Disciplinary Board. - C. The appeal hearing before the Disciplinary Board is a full hearing the same as any other hearing conducted by the Board.
+The Disciplinary Board cannot increase the sanction imposed by the Disciplinary Officer. - D. The appeal to the Disciplinary Board will be the final appeal in a case heard by the Disciplinary Officer.
 No other appeals are allowed.
-The appeal from the disciplinary officer to the disciplinary board will constitute the final administrative remedy regarding the disciplinary decision.
-Decisions rendered by the disciplinary officer and appealed to the disciplinary board may not be appealed to the warden or to the secretary.
+The appeal from the Disciplinary Officer to the Disciplinary Board will constitute the final administrative remedy regarding the disciplinary decision.
+Decisions rendered by the Disciplinary Officer and appealed to the Disciplinary Board may not be appealed to the Warden or to the Secretary.